f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     }

 To transfer the file from the CLI you can use the **file export** command.
+The option below is exporting to a remote HTTPS server. there are options to trasnfer using SFTP, and SCP as well.

 .. code-block:: bash